Humidifiers & Vaporizers: Inexpensive Investments in Health and Comfort

 How Do You Know If You Need a Humidifier?

 Your first line of defense is to check the humidity levels inside various rooms in your home.
 That can easily be done using a hygrometer.
-For $10 or less, you can go to any big box or discount store and buy one or order one from Amazon:
+For $15 or less, you can go to any big box or discount store and buy one or order one from Amazon:

 Give the hygrometer some time in various areas inside your home to test humidity levels.
 Be sure all windows and doors to the outside are closed to get the most accurate reading.
-If levels are hovering below approximately 30%, then it may be time to start measuring the number of rooms in your home that may need to have the humidity increased and start looking online at dehumidifiers.
+If levels are hovering below approximately 30%, then it may be time to start measuring the number of rooms in your home that need the humidity increased and start looking online at dehumidifiers.

 A Few Things To Consider When Choosing a Humidifier